 4.3 Please be aware that all fees are inclusive of any applicable VAT and are non-refundable.
 No extra charges shall be effective unless agreed by you in writing.

-5.1 Nothing in Terms shall limit or liability for: (i) death or personal injury caused by our negligence, (ii) fraud or fraudulent misrepresentation; or (iii) otherwise to the extent such liability cannot be excluded or limited under applicable law
+5.1 Nothing in the Terms shall limit our liability for: (i) death or personal injury caused by our negligence, (ii) fraud or fraudulent misrepresentation; or (iii) otherwise to the extent such liability cannot be excluded or limited under applicable law